jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbcontrollerutility/README.md

 ---
 description: >-
-  Provides tools for contracts that has functionality that can only be accessed by a project's controller.
+  Provides tools for contracts with functionality that can only be accessed by a project's controller.
 ---

 # JBControllerUtility